-Coastal Bend Bays & Estuaries Program is dedicated to protecting, researching and restoring the bays and estuaries in the 12-county region of the Texas Coastal Bend.
-A part of the National Estuary Program, we work with local governments, conservation groups, teachers, students and the public to raise awareness of our natural surroundings through research, restoration and recreation projects.
-The bays and estuaries of the Texas Coastal Bend are havens for human recreation, wildlife habitats and serve as an economic engine.
-Their continued health, beauty and bounty are essential for continued enjoyment of both people and wildlife.
+Coastal Bend Bays & Estuaries Program is dedicated to protecting and restoring the health and productivity of the bays and estuaries in the Texas Coastal Bend, while supporting continued economic growth and public use of the bays.
+We work with local governments, conservation groups, teachers, students and the public to raise awareness of our natural surroundings through research, restoration and recreation projects, and environmental education.
+The health, beauty, and bounty of our bays and estuaries are essential for continued enjoyment of both people and wildlife.

 NEW* In 2016, the CBBEP initiated a new collaborative effort to revise the Coastal Bend Bays Plan in order to incorporate developments that have occurred since the previous plan was drafted and to ensure that new priorities are being addressed.
 For more information, to view the draft plan, or to get involved check out our Coastal Bend Bays Plan page.

 Coastal Bend Bays & Estuaries Program Coastal Bend Bays & Estuaries Program shared Gladys Porter Zoo's photo.

 Arribada!
 What a great shot of the 8,000-10,000 Kemp’s Ridley sea turtles that came up to nest recently in Tamaulipas!Did you know that in 1985 there were only 702 Kemp’s ridley sea turtle nests registered at their natal beaches located in the state of Tamaulipas, Mexico.
 Experts were convinced extinction was imminent.

 Fast-forward to just a few days ago, where our research teams recorded 8,000 to 10,000 sea turtles coming ashore to nest in a single day!